Introducing vegan roast "pork"! I'm so excited to share this recipe!

 - 1 8- inch long about 20cm piece of bread*

-- optional: 1 tsp annatto oil mixed with 1 tbsp soy sauce
+- optional: 1 teaspoon annatto oil mixed with 1 tablespoon soy sauce

 - In a small bowl, mash the fermented tofu using a fork.
 Add the soy sauce, maple syrup, five spice, and black pepper, and mix until well combined.